jbilander/JTAG-Connect/README.md

 ### Soldering the Handheld version:

-I used a 2.0 mm pin pitch connector as a Jig to hold the pins in place at a nice consistant distance:
+I used a 2.0 mm pin pitch connector as a Jig to hold the pins in place at a nice consistent distance:

 <a href="images/JTAG_connect_pic11.jpg">
 <img src="images/JTAG_connect_pic11.jpg" width="256" height="192">